majkaelaholt/majkaelaholt/README.md

 # Hi, I'm Mak 👋

 I'm an Administrative Fleet Coordinator in the trucking industry with experience in transportation operations, compliance, and documentation management.
-Currently studying Supply Chain & Operations Management while developing technical skills in R, SQL, and data visualization.
+Currently studying Supply Chain & Operations Management and developing technical skills in R, SQL, and data visualization.

 This portfolio highlights coursework, projects, and analytical work focused on problem-solving, reporting, and operational efficiency.